← All articles

 Why Your Phone Is Your Focus's Worst Enemy (And How to Take It Back)

-Discover the neuroscience of why your phone destroys focus, and how ScrollScholar transforms screen time tracking into a language learning game that rebuilds your attention.
+Discover the neuroscience of why your phone destroys focus, and how ScrollScholar blocks your apps until you study, turning screen time into a reward that rebuilds your attention.

 Your phone is partly why you can't focus.